 - Driving back to Hilo gives you time to see if there is any entertainment at the Paradise Theater.
 For dinner, try the Hilo Bay Cafe hilobaycafe.com ,but only if you can get an outdoor table!

 - Stop 4 – Drive through Pahoa.
 Drive back to Keaau-Pahoa road and turn right to continue.
-This will take you through the hipee town of Pahoa.
+This will take you through the hippie town of Pahoa.
 Don’t blink, you might miss it.
 Lunch outside at Kaleo’s Bar and Grill is great.
 Just beyond that is the Sacred Heart Church.
 Just beyond the church is the intersection of highway 130 and 132.
-If you only have time to bike to the lava flow, turn down highway 130 and do that, if you have a couple hours to kill, go down highway 132 for the scenic route to the Kalapana Lava Viewing area.
+If you are running short on time, you are only 10 minutes away from Leilani estates – the lava flow of 2018.
+See my post here: https://hilovacationhomes.com/wp-admin/post.php?post=1260&action=edit